Ameer2000Mzori/Personal-Portfolio-Rebuild-React/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Real Estate Website is a website created with the MERN stack.
+> Real Estate Website is aa website created with the MERN stack.
 With additional npm packages, you can create an account, delete an account, post a house for sale or rent, add favorites, remove favorites, and search for houses.
 Download the project for a demo test.

 # Sample Of Website <a name="Sample-Of-Website"></a>